 Father’s Day is fast approaching.
 Don’t panic.
 Below is a helpful list of great Father’s Day gift ideas.
 We’re sure you’ll find a gift that’ll be perfect for that special dad in your life.

-Photo for His Office — Men aren’t always the most diligent about decorating their offices, but who can resist a precious photo of the kids or better yet, you AND the kids?
+1. Photo for His Office — Dads aren’t always the most diligent about decorating their offices, but who can resist a precious photo of the kids or better yet, you AND the kids?
 Print and frame it, and have the kids make the card.
 Done.

-- Night Out on the Town — Make a reservation for dinner at his favorite steak house.
+2. Night Out on the Town — Make a reservation for dinner at his favorite restaurant.
 (Note: this should be HIS favorite restaurant, not YOURS.)
-He’ll love the fact that you took the reigns.
-Enjoy a bottle of wine and maybe even head to a movie or comedy club afterward.
+Maybe even head to a movie afterward.
 Be sure to book your sitter early — remember, UrbanSitter has trusted caregivers ready to watch your kids!

-- Concert or Theatre Tickets — When another button-down shirt just isn’t going to cut it, do a little research on which band or play is coming to town.
-What will your husband love?
+4. Concert or Theatre Tickets — When another button-down shirt just isn’t going to cut it, do a little research on which band or play is coming to town.
+What will Dad love?
 Whatever you choose, he’s sure to be thrilled with your thinking outside the box.

-- Office Visit — This is always a huge hit.
-Usually reserved for business, his office is also someplace he’d most likely love to share and show off.
+6. Office Visit — With everyone returning to the office, this is an unexpectedly new (old) hit.
 Most offices are willing to have kids visit, if only for a few minutes, and it’s a good thing for kids to be able to envision where Daddy goes every day.
-Afterwards, treat him to lunch at one of his favorite local eateries.
+Afterwards, treat him to lunch at one of his favorite local spots.

-- Hobby Gear — Take the time to do some research or really *listen* to him in the preceding months when he talks about those cool shoes or the clubs he covets.
-Then go out and get them — and don’t be afraid to ask the salesperson for help.
+7. Hobby Gear — Take the time to do some research or really *listen* to him in the preceding months when he talks about those cool kicks or the headphones he covets.
+Then go out and get them — or ask the internet for help.

 Your community’s most trusted caregivers.